Ana Vidal

-Ana Vidal (born 1984) is a Spanish–American poet, writer and journalist based in New York.
+Ana Vidal (born 1984), also known as Ana Vidal Egea, is a Spanish–American poet, writer and journalist based in New York.

 Career

 She earned her doctorate in Comparative Literature at the age of 26, after studying Journalism in Spain and Finland, and later moved to the U.S. Transitioning from academia to the tech industry, her focus shifted towards gaining a deeper understanding of societal transformation.

-Throughout her career she has spearheaded projects for Fortune 500 companies, including Google, META, and TikTok, aiming to infuse technology with a sense of humanity.
-A notable endeavor in this realm was her leadership in creativity for the Google Assistant in Spain, where she initiated a campaign for World Poetry Day.
-Following this initiative, users gained the ability to request poems by prestigious Spanish poets, including Cervantes Winner Antonio Gamoneda, through the Google Assistant, allowing them to hear the verses read in the poet's authentic voice.
+Throughout her career, she has led projects for Fortune 500 companies including Google, Meta, and TikTok, with a focus on bringing a more human dimension to technology.
+As an example, she created a World Poetry Day campaign for Google Assistant in Spain, after which users were able to request poems by Spanish poets, including Cervantes Prize winner Antonio Gamoneda, and hear the verses read in the poet’s own voice through the Assistant.

 Social Journalism

 Since 2017, she has been a contributor to El País, Spain's most widely circulated newspaper, reporting from New York, where she has direct access to key figures shaping global trends.
 With a strong background in tech, she has focused on the societal implications of AI, not only through in-depth articles but also by interviewing leading women in the sector and addressing gender equity issues.

-Her work includes interviews with some of the most influential thinkers in technology, culture and academia, such as Meredith Whittaker, Kate Crawford, Timnit Gebru, Jane Mansbridge, and Joan Wallace, as well as renowned sociologists like Jonathan Haidt and historian Robert Peckham.
-Through these conversations, she has explored profound philosophical and critical perspectives on societal transformation.
-She is also widely recognized for her poignant profiles, capturing the lives of figures who have left a lasting impact on society.
-Among them are activists Huwaida Arraf and Melanie Joy, writers Miranda July and Sigrid Nuñez, and leading intellectuals such as Cornel West.
+Her work includes interviews with figures in technology, culture, and academia, among them Meredith Whittaker, Kate Crawford, Timnit Gebru, Jane Mansbridge, Joan Wallach Scott, the social psychologist Jonathan Haidt, and the historian Robert Peckham.
+She has also written profiles of the activists Huwaida Arraf and Melanie Joy, the writers Miranda July and Sigrid Nunez, and the academic Cornel West.

 In March 2024, she was awarded the Carmen de Burgos Feminist Outreach Award by the Association of Historical Studies on Women and the Vice Chancellor's Office for Equality at the University of Malaga for her article 'Late Recognition, What Good Is It?' published in El País newspaper, around the work of the artist Faith Ringgold.

 In May 2024, she joined the newly launched U.S. edition of El País, dedicated to Hispanic news.
 Her mission was to shift the narrative around Latin American communities in the U.S.—moving beyond stories of struggle to highlight success, resilience, and cultural contribution.
 She expanded her coverage to include not only immigrant and refugee experiences but also the work of Latin American artists reshaping the cultural landscape.
 Vidal thus became one of the biggest advocates for the success of Latinos in the U.S. She conducted in-depth interviews with María Magdalena Campos-Pons, Carlos Martiel, José Parla and Regina José Galindo. alongside literary figures such as Valeria Luiselli, Marie Arana, Lina Meruane or Selva Almada.